 Frank Peretti’s writing is an example of this belief.
 Peter Wagner represents a church growth author of this position.
 Wagner asserts that this belief brought down the Berlin Wall and opened the gospel to Albania.
 He claimed that 10 million Japanese would come to Christ by the year 2000.

-The growing movement of exorcism of territorial spirits does not have biblical foundation.
-These people pray over neighborhoods, cities and nations to exorcise demons controlling these geographical areas.
+The growing movement of exorcism of territorial spirits does not have a biblical foundation.
+These people pray over neighborhoods, cities, and nations to exorcise demons controlling these geographical areas.
 Some church growth techniques recommend this approach to evangelism.
-This movement grew out of citywide evangelistic campaigns in Latin America movement and might have its roots in animism.
+This movement grew out of citywide evangelistic campaigns in the Latin American movement and might have its roots in animism.

 Satan is indeed the “ruler (prince) of this world” (Jn 12:31), “the prince of the power of the air” (Ep 2:2), “the god of this age” (2 Co 4:4) and “deceives the whole world” (Re 12:9).
 His territory is this fallen world and is active in national affairs.

 Matthew 4:7-9, “Jesus said to him, ‘It is written again, ‘You shall not tempt the Lord your God.’ ” 8 Again, the devil took Him up on an exceedingly high mountain, and showed Him all the kingdoms of the world and their glory.
 9 And he said to Him, ‘All these things I will give You if You will fall down and worship me.’”

 Ep 6:12, “For we do not wrestle against flesh and blood, but against principalities (fallen angels), against powers, against the rulers of the darkness of this age, against spiritual hosts of wickedness in the heavenly places.”

 Satan’s purposes are primarily religious so religion is the Devil’s ace trump.
 He deceives more people by religion than anything else.
 This was especially true for those who flew those planes into the World Trade Center and Pentagon.